Irrational Random Utility Models

-A \emph{random choice model (RCM)} is a probability distribution $\mu$ on $\mathcal{C}$.\footnote{We borrow the term "Random Choice Model" (RCM) from \cite{filiz2023progressive}.} The support of $\mu$, denoted $\text{supp}(\mu)$, is the set of choice functions with strictly positive probability, i.e. $\{c \in \mathcal{C}: \mu(c) > 0\}$.
-The RCM stochastic choice function is $\rho_{\mu}(a,A)=\mu(\mathcal{C}(a,A))$ for all $a \in A$ and $A \subseteq X$, where $\mathcal{C}(a,A) = \{c \in \mathcal{C}: a = c(A)\}$.
-A \emph{random utility model (RUM)} is a probability distribution $\mu$ with support contained in $\mathcal{P}$ (hence it is an RCM).
-Shortly, we write that $\rho$ is a RUM if there is a distribution $\mu$ such that $\rho=\rho_{\mu}$ and $\text{supp}(\mu) \subseteq \mathcal{P}$.\footnote{We adopt the same convention throughout the paper to refer to the set of empirical primitives that has a specific representation with the class of the representation itself.} Finally, we say that a RUM is a \emph{Dual RUM} if the cardinality of its support is less than or equal to two (i.e. if $|\text{supp}(\mu)| \leq 2$), and that a RUM has full-support if $\text{supp}(\mu) = \mathcal{P}$.
-Note that the standard definition of RUM as a probability distribution on preferences \citep{block} is here substituted by a probability distribution on rational choice functions (\cite{mcfadden1990stochastic}, \cite{kitamura2018nonparametric}, \cite{stoye2019revealed}).
+If $\rho$ is a stochastic choice function such that $\rho=\rho_{\mu}$ for some RUM (resp.
+RNUM) $\mu$, we will (with some abuse of terminology) call $\rho$ itself a RUM (resp.
+RNUM).
+Finally, we say that an RCM is a \emph{dual RCM} if the cardinality of its support is less than or equal to two (i.e. if $|\text{supp}(\mu)| \leq 2$).
+An important subset of dual RCMs is that of \emph{dual RUMs}, where the support is on rational choice functions.
+Finally, we say that a RUM has full-support if $\text{supp}(\mu) = \mathcal{P}$.\footnote{Note that the standard definition of RUM as a probability distribution on preferences \citep{block} is here substituted by a probability distribution on rational choice functions (\cite{mcfadden1990stochastic}, \cite{kitamura2018nonparametric}, \cite{stoye2019revealed}).
 Given the one-to-one correspondence between the two sets the two definitions are equivalent from the perspective of the aggregate choice probabilities.
 However, they are conceptually different.
-The requirement $\text{supp}(\mu) \subseteq \mathcal{P}$ implies that each decision-maker is rational throughout all choices, while as shown in Example \ref{ex1.1}, the same $\rho$ may also be represented by irrational decision-makers.
+The requirement $\text{supp}(\mu) \subseteq \mathcal{P}$ implies that each decision-maker is rational throughout all choices, while as shown in Example \ref{ex1.1}, the same $\rho$ may also be represented by irrational decision-makers.}